 Thanks for writing.
 The Mesasal / Mesalamine medication you are taking now is used to treat mild-to-moderate ulcerative colitis.
 You are doing the right thing for your gut by trying the Specific Carbohydrate Diet from Breaking the Vicious Cycle: Intestinal Health Through Diet by Elaine Gottschall.

 I have used SCD (Specific Carbohydrate Diet) in the past.
 I know the “Breaking the Vicious Cycle” book by heart.
 Gottschall’s book offers valuable insight on different types of carbohydrates and how they affect our digestion.
 I have seen numerous testimonials from colitis and Crohn’s disease patients saying that the SCD helped relieve the symptoms of their illness and even cured them completely.

 As a former ulcerative colitis patient I followed the Specific Carbohydrate Diet for six months.
 However, SCD did nothing to heal my colitis.
 After years of trial-and-error with different diets, foods and remedies, I finally understood why the Specific Carbohydrate Diet failed me.
-Colon inflammation can be caused by any of the following: viral, parasitic, bacterial infection, food sensitivity/allergy, gluten intolerance, etc. Unfortunately, SCD does not address all of these issues.
+Colon inflammation can be caused by any of the following: viral, parasitic, bacterial infection, food sensitivity/allergy, etc. Unfortunately, SCD does not address all of these issues.

 If your disease is the result of a parasitic infection, SCD cannot treat it.

 My colitis was a result of an anaerobic parasitic infection (entamoeba histolytica, to be specific).
 Parasitic infection symptoms are similar to Colitis/Chron’s disease (bloody diarrhea, weight loss, abdominal pain, fever).